BastLeblanc/aws-byod-immersion-day/labs/03_interactive_sql_queries/athena_best_practices.md

 ## Bucketing your Data

-Another way to partition your data is to _bucket_ the data within a single partition.
-With bucketing, you can specify one or more columns containing rows that you want to group together, and put those rows into multiple buckets.
-This allows you to query only the bucket that you need to read when the bucketed columns value is specified.
+An additional optimisation supported by Athena is *bucketing*.
+Partitioning is used to group similar types of data based on a specific column.
+Bucketing is commonly used to combine data within a partition into a number of equal groups, or files.
+Therefore, partitioning is best suited for low cardinality columns and bucketing is best suited for high cardinality columns.

 Bucketing your data, is another common technique that improves Athena performance and cost.
 For more information, see [Bucketing vs Partitioning](https://docs.aws.amazon.com/athena/latest/ug/bucketing-vs-partitioning.html).